sud018/Bank-Customer-Churn-Analysis/README.md

 <img width="649" alt="Screenshot 2025-06-08 at 10 02 09 PM" src="https://github.com/user-attachments/assets/ff39c3cc-4b8b-4ea4-bc5e-08bec761c7f6" />

+** This is the image showing the churn rate of customers in Germany.**

 👤 **Age Distribution**
 - The Age Group above 40 years is most likely to churn, with a churn rate of almost 45%.
 - Whereas the age group below 40 years is showing loyalty with a nearly 13% churn rate.